-- top.
+- MENU: When you enter a menu, you always start at the top.
 Press MENU to move down the Menu Tree.
-MENU again will return you to the top. - options.
-When an option is committed to the transmitter's memory, the status LED will rapidly blink green. - the Menu Tree. - Your selected options will be saved. - Echo will "play back" your current position on the Menu Tree should you lose your place.
-For example: If your current position is Steering Channel End Points, holding SET will cause the LED to blink green twice, green once, and then red three times.
-Echo will not alter your adjustments or change your position in the programming sequence.
+When you reach the bottom of the tree, pressing MENU again will return you to the top. - SET: Press SET to move across the Menu Tree and select options.
+When an option is committed to the transmitter's memory, the status LED will rapidly blink green. - BACK: Press both MENU and SET to go back one level in the Menu Tree. - EXIT: Press and hold MENU to exit programming.
+Your selected options will be saved. - ECHO: Press and hold SET to activate the "echo" function.

-Tree.
+Echo will "play back" your current position on the

+Menu Tree should you lose your place.
+For example:

+If your current position is Steering Channel End

+Points, holding SET will cause the LED to blink green

+twice, green once, and then red three times.
+Echo

+will not alter your adjustments or change your

+position in the programming sequence.

+Below is an example of how to access a function in the Menu Tree.
 In the example, the user is setting the Multi-Function knob to be a Steering % (Dual-Rate) control.